For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Research Coordinator

 Applicants are being sought for several full-time research coordinator positions in the Drexel University Center for Weight, Eating and Lifestyle Science (WELL Center).
-The start date for the positions is Summer 2024.
 The positions are under the direction of Drs.
-Evan Forman, Meghan Butryn, Adrienne Juarascio, and Erica LaFata.
+Evan Forman, Meghan Butryn, and Adrienne Juarascio.

 NIH-funded clinical trials to be coordinated include the following: